BartWojtowicz/soundpython/README.md

-# AudioPy
+# soundpython

-AudioPy is a Python library for audio file processing that provides a simple, intuitive interface for working with audio data.
+soundpython is a Python library for audio file processing that provides a simple, intuitive interface for working with audio data.
 It supports various audio formats and offers functionality for both mono and stereo audio manipulation.

 ## Features